angularOcean/HasamiShogiGame/README.md

 # Hasami Shogi Game
-This repository contains code for playing the board game Hasami Shogi coded using Python.
+This repository is for a terminal based version of the board game Hasami Shogi coded using Python.

 # Game Synopsis
 Hasami Shogi is a variant of traditional Shogi which is a Japanese chess-like game and is itself made up of two main variants, Variant 1 and Variant 2.